adatta02/chatgpt-resume/README.md

 * ChatGPT isn't good at writing interesting prose, but it is good at writing "technically correct" paragraphs that include specific elements
 * So we should be able to use ChatGPT to write the text for a strong resume

+**Template**

+I experimented with using the free Google Docs resume templates but layouts were very brittle.
+Inserting text that was a bit longer than the sample would cause the whole layout to break.
+Next, I tried looking for open source HTML templates and found [html-resume](https://github.com/BeyondCodeBootcamp/html-resume), but it is also very brittle.

+I ended up building my own Bootstrap 5 template available in [template.html](template.html).
+It's a two column layout that's using Google Fonts to load Karla (Sans Serif) and Merriweather (Serif) fonts.
+You can see what a PDF version looks like at [Patrick-Bateman.pdf](Patrick-Bateman.pdf).
+The PDF was created by using Chrome's standard "Print to PDF" functionality.

 ## Sections: